-Why Citizen Science?
+Why Community Science?

-Benefits of Citizen Science
+Benefits of Community Science

-Benefits of Citizen ScienceCitizen science can advance biodiversity and conservation while also providing various benefits for students, staff, faculty and community members.
+Community science can advance biodiversity and conservation while also providing various benefits for students, staff, faculty and community members.
 There is potential to build and strengthen relationships between scientists and the general public by facilitating an environment that encourages participation and collaboration in research.
-The image below provides an overview of the potential benefits of citizen science
+The image below provides an overview of the potential benefits of community science